Edgar Prado: Career

 On May 6, 2006, Prado rode Barbaro to victory in the 132nd Kentucky Derby, 6½ lengths ahead of the second finisher, Bluegrass Cat.
 The margin of victory was the largest since Triple Crown winner Assault won by eight lengths in 1946.
 Barbaro was pulled up following a horrific ankle injury during the Preakness Stakes two weeks later.
 Prado was visibly moved, declining comment, but by all accounts his fast action on the track contributed to saving the colt's life.
 (However, Barbaro was euthanized by veterinarians at the University of Pennsylvania's New Bolton Center on January 29, 2007.)

 Other racing accomplishments include victories in the 2002 and 2004 Belmont Stakes, in each case aboard a longshot depriving a favorite of the United States Triple Crown.
 In 2002 Prado won the Belmont aboard Sarava, who is the longest shot to ever win the Belmont Stakes in its history at odds of 70¼/1.
 In 2004 Prado rode Birdstone to victory in the Belmont, denying heavy favorite Smarty Jones the Triple Crown.
 Prado and Birdstone then went on to win the prestigious Travers Stakes at the Saratoga Race Course in Saratoga Springs, New York in August 2004.

+Prado won the 2003 NTRA All-Star Jockey Championship at Lone Star Park in Grand Prairie, Texas, finishing with 22 points after recording one win, one second-place finish, and a decisive third-place finish in the final race to edge Shane Sellers by a single point, 22 to 21.
+The victory marked Prado's second All-Star Jockey Championship title, following his 2000 win, making him the only jockey to win the event twice.